-Hint: In nodegoat are already about 130k locations from geonames.org preinstalled (Type: City).
+Hint: In Nodegoat are about 130k locations from geonames.org preinstalled (Type: City).
 These locations can be used and extended by all users as a collaborative work.

 6. Create your first relation: Relations are created in the Model to be used in Data

-7. Create your first Classification: Classifications are created in the Model to be used in Data.
+7. Create your first Classification (Category): Classifications are created in the Model to be used in Data.

 8. Expand your Data Model: Person with ‘Event Birth’.